brendanwenzel/perp_cli_curie/README.md

 ## Environment Variables

-Add a .env file in the $USER/.cargo/bin with the following parameters:
+Add a .env file to the same folder as the perp app with the following parameters:

 ```
 RPC_URL=